corinnawegner/DLN_project_G03/README.md

 - Add relevant metrics and plots that describe the outcome of the experiment well.
 - Discuss the results.
 Why did improvement _A_ perform better/worse compared to other improvements?
 Did the outcome match your expectations?
 Can you recognize any trends or patterns?

-## Experiments on paraphrase generation task
+## Experiments on Paraphrase Type Generation

 To evaluate paraphrase generation with BART, the metric used is the penalized BLEU score.
 It is the product of the BLEU score between the predicted paraphrases and the references, and 100 - the BLEU score between predicted paraphrases and inputs.
 This is scaled by a factor 1/52.
 The idea is to penalize copying the input sentence.
 The performance is evaluated on a validation set (20% of the training dataset), as there are no reference sentences provided in the test set.